surifirstpin/AcuBI_Technical_Documents/Version.6/Calculated_Column_TD.md

 ```

-<b>For Instance :</b> To calculate minimum difference value for hub Malta, write the below local function in calculated column section.
+<b>For Instance :</b> To calculate minimum difference value for Month <b>January</b>, write the below local function in calculated column section.

 ```
 /*START*/